darioielardi/twirk/docs/install.md

 $ brew install protobuf
 ```

-## Get protoc-gen-go and protoc-gen-twirp plugins
+## Get protoc-gen-go and protoc-gen-twirk plugins

 ### With retool